 Object-Based Mixing

 Fulcrum One supports building full Object-Based Mixing systems using Fulcrum's Venueflex multi-function audio processors.
-Using proprietary gain and delay object placement algorithms, a sound source can be virtually positioned in full 3D space and rendered to a loudspeaker system of any scale.
+Using proprietary gain and delay object placement algorithms, a sound source can be virtually positioned in either 2D or 3D space and rendered to a loudspeaker system of any scale.

 Configuring Loudspeakers for OBM